 The Pros of a 36-Month Car Loan

-- Lower Interest: Typically, the shorter the car loan, the better the interest rate the lender will offer.
-Shorter loans tend to have a lower risk of default by the borrower.
+Typically, the shorter the car loan, the better the interest rate the lender will offer—this is because shorter loans tend to have a lower risk of default by the borrower.
 The lender rewards short-term loan borrowers by reducing the interest rate.
 Essentially, you will pay less overall for your vehicle versus signing for an extended car loan.

-- Pay Off Your Car Loan Fast: A common car loan length is 60 months or 5 years long.
-Choosing a short-term car loan locks you into a larger payment versus a 60-month car loan, no going back and paying less.
-The good news is you are on a path to getting out of debt in a reasonable amount of time.
-The faster you pay off debt, the faster you can move on to the next latest and greatest thing.
+Choosing a short-term car loan locks you into a larger payment vs. a 60-month car loan.
+The benefit is that you are on a path to getting out of debt in a reasonable amount of time.
+The faster you pay off debt, the faster you can get back to saving.
 The best part about a short-term loan is that it is short term.

-An awesome perk of a short-term loan is freeing up your money.
-Do with it what you like, but most personal finance advisers would recommend to save it.
-Save it for your next vehicle purchase to reduce or wipe out a future auto loan.
-Put it in an emergency fund.
-Save for your kids' college.
-Save it to your retirement account.
+Shorter-term loans help you free up your money faster.
+This can help you to pay off an expensive item and enjoy it before it wears out.
+You could also save the money your next vehicle purchase, put it in an emergency fund, your kids' college savings, or place it in your retirement account.
 No matter what you do with the extra cash, it is money you would not have access to if you had taken out an extended car loan.

-- It Ties Your Money Up: Committing to a high monthly car payment is a big decision.
-Most importantly, the money will not be available for emergency expenses.
-It is very important to figure out your budget before agreeing to the car loan terms.
-Make sure the likelihood of being tight on funds is very low throughout the entire course of your loan.
+Committing to a higher monthly car payment is a big decision.
+Most importantly, the extra money spent will not be available for emergencies or other expenses.
+It is very important to ensure the payments fit your budget before agreeing to the car loan terms.
+Make sure the likelihood of becoming tight on funds is very low throughout the entire course of your loan.
 It makes no sense to agree to speed up the repayment process just to default and have the vehicle repossessed.

 Other Car Loan Term Considerations